-Curro develops, acquires and manages independent schools in South Africa quality independent school education accessible to more learners throughout South Africa, reaching 80 schools by 2020 and accommodating 80 000 learners.
+Curro develops, acquires and manages independent schools in southern Africa.
+Curro makes quality independent school education accessible to learners across their different schooling models.

 Curro’s values are based on four key components namely:

 Curro's schools apply 21st century teaching and learning methodology in classrooms, including the active involvement of technology.
 The Castles follow Curro's preschool curriculum, which was developed in-house.
 This assists in developing a child's physical, social and emotional well-being, while also providing a practical framework for both adult-facilitated and self-directed learning, laying the foundation before the child goes to primary school.